Katarsis (film): Production

-Katarsis was shot at Odescalchi Castle in Bracciano and Montelibretti and Olympia Studios in Romebetween 14 May and 7 June 1963.
+Katarsis was shot at Odescalchi Castle in Bracciano and Montelibretti and Olympia Studios in Rome between 14 May and 7 June 1963.
 It had a low budget of 46 million Italian lira.
 Christopher Lee was one of the few name actors in it; he was on-set for one week.
 In Lee's autobiography, he states that he never saw the film or its dailies and that it was later split into two films.
 This is incorrect; however, the film was released in two versions, the later one with more footage.

 Release

 Katarsis was released in Italy on September 9, 1963 where it was distributed by Mangusta.
 Shortly after it received its distribution visa, its production company I Della Films filed for bankruptcy.
 Katarsis was then purchased by Eco Films and re-released in a re-edited version, Sfida al diavolo, in 1965.
 This latter version runs 78 minutes and includes new scenes involving a dancer.